 Nathan’s Famous Fourth of July Hot Dog Eating Contest

-With a combination of steely grit and highly expandable stomachs, competitors in the Nathan’s Famous Fourth of July Hot Dog Eating Contest take on the NYC dogs to the delight of throngs of screaming fans.
-A select group of skilled eaters convenes at high noon, eating Nathan’s dogs for 10 minutes straight, stopping for nothing—not ketchup, not mustard, not even a french fry.
+With a combination of steely grit and highly expandable stomachs, competitors consume vast quantities of the boardwalk staple to the delight of throngs of screaming fans.
+A select group of skilled eaters take their marks at high noon, eating Nathan’s dogs for 10 minutes straight, stopping for nothing—not even mustard.

 MoMA PS1 Warm Up.
 Photo: Molly Flores